 Active Noise Cancelation (ANC) describes a technology in modern headphones that reduces external noise from a listening experience.
 ANC's effectiveness varies from device to device, depending on each manufacturer's algorithms and goals.

 AirPods Pro include a microphone on the outside earpiece that continuously listens for external noise, then sends an anti-noise sound into the ear to counteract the external noise.
 This effect is performed with minimal latency, so the wearer never hears the sound being canceled out.

 A second microphone located inside the ear listens to the sound in your ear canal and will cancel any unwanted noises there.

-The ANC is continuously adjusted at 200 times per second to ensure the best results.
-The HomePod also uses microphones to continuously adjust the sound.
+The ANC is continuously adjusted 200 times per second to ensure the best results.

-AirPods Pro is also vented, for equalizing air pressure and preventing the user from feeling like they are underwater or have clogged ears.
-Venting allows for increased comfort and fixes an issue many have with the in-ear rubber design.
+AirPods Pro are also vented to equalize air pressure and prevent the user from getting a clogged ear feeling or underwater effect.
+Venting allows for increased comfort and fixes many issues users may have had with the in-ear rubber design.

 Transparency mode is a third listening mode for the earphones, after ANC and standard.
 When wearing earbuds with flexible ear tips, you're likely seeking to seal off the ear canal entirely.
 This creates a barrier to external sound, making hearing the world around you difficult, even with ANC off.

 Transparency mode uses the microphones to adjust the ANC to a much lower level, then pipes in some of the external environment and voices it to your ear.
 It even listens for your voice to make it easier to speak naturally.
 This means you can walk around town and not be afraid you'll miss hearing an oncoming car.